AmmoCan/smedi/README.md

 Coming soon...A web application solution to creating XML sitemaps.

 ## Description

-SMEdi is a sitemap editor web application powered by Zurb's Foundation for Apps and AngularJS.
+SMEdi is a sitemap editor web application powered by Angular Base Apps and AngularJS.
 It effectively and efficiently allows a user to generate a compliant XML sitemap for their website to be used by search engines such as Google, Bing, Yahoo, etc.

 ### Requirements:
   * Have a website and a Google Search Console/Webmaster Tools account.